Simple Modal Types for Functional Reactive Programming: Metatheory

 \subsection{Logical Relation}

-We conclude the discussion of the metatheoretical results by sketching the logical relations argument that underpins the proof of Proposition~\ref{prop:progress}~\ref{item:progressI}.
+We sketch the logical relations argument that underpins the proof of Proposition~\ref{prop:progress}~\ref{item:progressI}.
 This proof proceeds by constructing for each closed type $A$ and each environment $\varepsilon$ a set of terms $\tinterp[]{A}{\varepsilon}$ that are semantically of type $A$ in the context of the environment $\varepsilon$.
 By construction, each term in $\tinterp[]{A}{\varepsilon}$ evaluates to a value.
 Proposition~\ref{prop:progress}~\ref{item:progressI} then follows from the fundamental property of the logical relation $\tinterp[]{A}{\varepsilon}$, which states that all well-typed terms of type $A$ are in $\tinterp[]{A}{\varepsilon}$.

-The proof of the fundamental property relies on the fact that the logical relation is a \emph{Kripke logical relation}, which means that it is closed under a suitable ordering $\heaple$ on $\varepsilon$.
+The proof of the fundamental property relies on the fact that the logical relation satisfies \emph{Kripke monotonicity}, which means that it is closed under a suitable ordering $\heaple$ on $\varepsilon$.
 This ordering captures the fact that the evaluation semantics may allocate additional signals and channels.
 On heaps and on channel contexts, $\heaple$ is defined as the subsequence relation.
 That is, $\Delta \heaple \Delta'$ iff $\Delta$ can be obtained from $\Delta'$ by removing some of its elements.
 On heaps, $\heaple$ is defined analogously.
-We lift this ordering to environments by pointwise ordering on the `now' heap and the channel context components:
+We lift this ordering to environments by pointwise ordering on the \now heap and the channel context components: